nicolae-stroncea/nicolae-stroncea.github.io/_posts/2022-07-14-rakuten-terms-and-conditions.md

 ## What is the risk

-Installing this cashback extension gives Rakuten, a corporate giant working in e-commerce, advertising and finance, free access to your browsing history, search history and (potentially) emails.
+Installing this cashback extension gives Rakuten, a corporate giant in e-commerce, advertising and finance, potentially unlimited access to your browsing history, search history and emails.
 Do you trust Rakuten to use this information in your best interests?
 Do you trust them to be secure enough?
 What about the countless unnamed affiliate partners, refferal marketing partners, financial partners, and digital advertising providers that Rakuten shares your information with?
 What do they do with all your data and who might they sell it to?

 Given all of these concerns, the risks of Rakuten Cashback far outweigh its promises.
 Don't eat this sausage and don't feed it to your dog either.